softwaremill/codebrag/README.md

 2. start sbt with `sbt`
 3. Generate Intellij Idea project files with `gen-idea` command
 4. Open project in Idea
-5. run project on jetty with `~;container:start; container:reload /`.
-Project will be recompiled & redeployed every time sources will be changed.
+5. run backend server on jetty with `~;container:start; container:reload /`.
+Project will be recompiled & redeployed every time Scala sources will be changed.
+6. Go to `codebrag-ui` project.
+If this is your first attempt, run `npm install`.
+This will install all the dependencies required to start UI Codebrag application.
+Then run `grunt serve`

+Default browser should open at [http://localhost:9090](http://localhost:9090)

+For more information about UI application build please consult [README in codebrag-ui project](codebrag-ui/)